rolling-scopes-school/tasks/angular/tasks/angular-team-task/PROJECT_SHOP.md

 ### 1. Store Showcase

-- Промо-баннер или карусель с акционными предложениями.
+- A promo banner or carousel with promotional offers.
-- Секция избранных товаров (например, «Новинки» или «Популярное») — от 4 товаров в виде карточек.
+- A featured products section (e.g., "New Arrivals" or "Popular") — at least 4 products as cards.
-- Отображение активных промокодов (если есть).
+- Display of active promo codes (if any).

 ### 2. Category Navigation

-- Ссылки на все категории товаров. Клик по категории ведёт на Catalog с фильтром по этой категории.
+- Links to all product categories.
+Clicking a category navigates to the Catalog with a filter for that category.

 ### 3. Centralized Navigation

-- Ссылки на все функциональные страницы приложения (каталог, корзина, профиль, About Us).
+- Links to all functional pages of the application (catalog, cart, profile, About Us).

 ---